You are right--there are no ATMs.

 If you are not a fan of money belts then try putting your money in a soft sun glasses case/bag tied onto the top of your pants and then dropping it down your pants.

-This trick saved me a lot of money when being basically robbed in South America, they didn't get our cards or our cash. almost 8 years ago
+This trick saved me a lot of money when being basically robbed in South America, they didn't get our cards or our cash. over 8 years ago

 Take US Dollars cash but the lastest ones.
 Nothing torn or written on.